Something is happening in Tombstone. I wrote a book about it.

 This is the story of what she figured out, and what she did about it, and the three people she did it with, and the cat who followed them into the dark and always watched the door on the way out.

-There will be spooky happenings.
+There will be ghosts.
 There will be a machine.
 There will be a building that has been doing something it should not have been doing for a hundred and thirty years, and four teenagers who decide to do something about it, and a town that was a little luckier than it deserved to be and will now have to get by on its own.

 There will also, because this is S.A.S.S. and we do not do things by halves, be a second jar on the desk at the end.